pychop: Emulating Low-Precision Arithmetic in Numerical Methods and Neural Networks: Simulations

 \subsubsection{Quantization-aware Training}

-We perform quantization-aware training of ResNet-18 with \texttt{Pychop} to simulate its effect under different reduced-precision floating-point formats.
+We perform quantization-aware training of ResNet-18 with \texttt{pychop} to simulate its effect under different reduced-precision floating-point formats.
 The backbone is initialized with ImageNet-pretrained weights from \texttt{torchvision\footnote{https://github.com/pytorch/vision}}, with the first convolutional layer adapted to each dataset's input channel count (1 for grayscale datasets, 3 otherwise) by averaging pretrained weights across channels when necessary.

-For quantization-aware training with \texttt{Pychop}, we replace all Conv2d and Linear layers with custom modules that insert fake quantization.
+For quantization-aware training with \texttt{pychop}, we replace all Conv2d and Linear layers with custom modules that insert fake quantization.
 Weights are quantized in all layers, while activations are quantized in all convolutional layers except the initial one (to avoid quantizing raw inputs) and are omitted before the final classifier.

 Similar to above, we evaluate precisions e4m3, e5m2, bf16, half, tf32, as well as three custom precisions with (5,5), (5,7), and (8,4) exponent and significand bits, with subnormal numbers disabled.
-Six rounding modes provided by \texttt{Pychop} are tested for each.
+Six rounding modes provided by \texttt{pychop} are tested for each.
 Training uses AdamW with a learning rate of $10^{-3}$, weight decay of $10^{-4}$, and cosine annealing over 10 epochs with a batch size of 64.
-Models are trained on Caltech-101 (70\% train, 15\% validation, 15\% test split, 102 classes) and Oxford-IIIT Pet (37 classes, official set split for train, validation and test, respectively), with standard data augmentation (random resized crop, horizontal flip, normalization; cutout for grayscale datasets).
-The best model is selected by validation accuracy, and final performance is reported on the held-out test set.
+The task is simulated in MNIST and FashionMNIST (standard 60,000/10,000 training/test splits), Caltech-101 (70\% train, 15\% validation, 15\% test split, 102 classes), and Oxford-IIIT Pet (37 classes, official set split for train, validation, and test, respectively), where the train and validation subsets are combined for training.
+Data augmentation (random resized crop, horizontal flip, normalization, and cutout for grayscale datasets) is applied.
+The reported accuracy corresponds to the best checkpoint obtained during the training run.
 For qualitative analysis, we generate visualizations of the first 20 test samples with prediction probabilities and save quantized models for each configuration.
-The plots of prediction of first 20 examples in the test set are shown in \figurename~\ref{fig:imclass_all_qat}.
+The plots of prediction of the first 20 examples in the test set are shown in \figurename~\ref{fig:imclass_all_qat}.